 Former St. Joseph Police Officer and His Wife, a Former Deputy, Plead Guilty to Fraud Scheme Against Fraternal Order of Police

-Under federal statutes, each of the defendants is subject to a sentence of up to five years in federal prison without parole.
+Under federal statutes, Sylvara is subject to a sentence of up to five years in federal prison without parole.
 The maximum statutory sentence is prescribed by Congress and is provided here for informational purposes, as the sentencing of the defendant will be determined by the court based on the advisory sentencing guidelines and other statutory factors.
-Sentencing hearings will be scheduled after the completion of presentence investigations by the United States Probation Office.
+A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.